daniel-araujo/vue-raii/README.md

 ### Manually destroying resources

-Pass a string that identifies the resource and the text `"destroy"` to the `$raii` method.
+Pass a string that identifies the resource and the string `"destroy"` to the `$raii` method.
 It will return a promise that gets resolved when the resource is destroyed.